openwisp/docker-openwisp/docs/index.rst

 <https://github.com/openwisp/docker-openwisp>`_.

-This project provides Docker images and configurations to easily deploy and manage OpenWISP.
+This project provides Docker images and configurations to easily deploy and manage OpenWISP with Docker.

 By leveraging Docker, you can quickly set up isolated and reproducible OpenWISP environments, simplifying the deployment and scaling process.

 .. toctree::
     :caption: User Docs